-Concerns may be raised verbally or in writing.
+Concerns may be raised verbally or in writing and should be completed following the Grievance and Complaint Process.
 Employees who wish to make a written report should give the background and history of the concern and the reason why they are particularly concerned about the situation.
 Upon receipt of the concern, the manager/supervisor will conduct an investigation that may include contacting the school's Title IX coordinator, interviewing involved parties, or following up in writing.
 Upon completion of the investigation, the employee will be notified and any next steps discussed.